aidenroberts/AidenandBryce_StoryTime/AidenandBryceStoryTime.md

 #Bryce Butchers Story

+This is my story.
+I thought I had no idea what I was doing, but I am getting better at it I think.

 Item 4: A discussion of what you want to get out of this class.
 I want to fine tune my skills not only as a programmer but as someone who is gonna go into the field of ITcommit 3351ed5b2cd05fad70dd89f80018cf530ebc70a5
 Author: Aiden Roberts <robertsaj@student.swosu.edu>